0x90JMP/0x90JMP.github.io/blog/pythonAesXor/readme.md

 ## Overview

 We will create a simple python3 Crypter.
-The script will take raw shell code, in hex string format and encrypt it with AES or XOR encryption.
+The script will take raw shell code, in hex string format and encrypt it with AES encryption.
 The encrypted shell code will finally be encoded into a base64 string, ready to be used in a C# process injection executable, as a proof of concept.

 In this example, we will aim to reduce our detection rate on [AntiScan.me](https://antiscan.me/).
 We will use a basic process injection technique, by calling native DLLs with P/Invoke.
 This technique is not advanced and will not completely bypass antivirus detection, but it should show reductions in detection rates.